-Each Team may make a formal request via email to the Committee for clarifications regarding the facts of the competition case.
+Each team may make one formal request via email to the Organizing Committee for clarifications regarding the facts of the competition case.
 It is forbidden to contact individual members of Organizing Committee directly.
 Only one formal request for clarifications with a maximum of 3 questions may be made by any applying team.

 Requests must be submitted by the specified date.
 Any request submitted after this deadline will not be taken into account.

-The Committee will reply to any request by the specified date (see timeline bellow).
+The Organizing Committee will reply to any request by the specified date.

 Questions and replies of general interest for the applying teams will be made available online on this website.